Malta in the Eurovision Song Contest 2008: Format

 The competition consisted of seventeen songs competing in the semi-final on 24 January 2008 where the top eight entries qualified to compete in the final on 26 January 2008.
-Seven judges evaluated the songs during the shows and each judge had an equal stake in the final result.
-In the semi-final, the qualifying entries were the eight songs that received the highest scores from the judges.
+Seven judges evaluated the songs during the semi-final and each judge had an equal stake in the final result.
+The eight qualifying entries were the songs that received the highest scores from the judges.
 In the final, the results were based on the results of the public televote and the votes of five judges.